The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 I ask of you no payment for this.
 My payment rests only with the Lord of the worlds.
 (26:180)

-In this surah, Shuʿayb addresses the Companions of the Thicket, and his distinctive contribution is neither the inward nakedness nor the social pillar.
-He is the prophet who brings the marketplace before a word that refuses to enter the marketplace itself.
+In this surah, Shuʿayb (peace be upon him) addresses the Companions of the Thicket; and, significantly, the formula “their brother” used for other messengers in the sequence is not repeated here.
+The emphasis falls less on tribal belonging than on the confrontation between a world of falsified transactions and an unpurchasable word.
+His distinctive contribution is therefore neither the inward nakedness nor the social pillar: he brings the marketplace before a word that refuses to enter the marketplace itself.

 Give full measure and be not of those who cause loss; weigh with the straight balance.
 (26:181–182)

-The placement of Shuʿayb here is architecturally exquisite.
-The entire surah works the distinction between prophetic speech and speech that is produced, embellished, priced, socially indexed — all the way to its closing passage on the poets.
-Who better than Shuʿayb, the prophet of measure, to show that a true word cannot itself be falsified by price?
+The placement of Shuʿayb (peace be upon him) here is architecturally exquisite.
+The entire surah works the distinction between prophetic speech and speech that is produced, embellished, priced, socially indexed, all the way to its closing passage on the poets.
+Who better than Shuʿayb (peace be upon him), the prophet of measure, to show that a true word cannot itself be falsified by price?

 In his case, the denunciation of false balance and the refusal of wages answer each other.
 This is not accidental.
 The people of the marketplace encounter here a prophet whose mouth is not for sale.
 He speaks to them of fairness in exchange while himself embodying an unpurchasable word.
 It is this double line that earns him his place in ash-Shuʿara’.

-In ash-Shuʿara’, Shuʿayb is the prophet of the unpurchasable word.
+In ash-Shuʿara’, Shuʿayb (peace be upon him) is the prophet of the unpurchasable word.

 4. In al-ʿAnkabut (29): without the hereafter, the earth fills with corruption

-Al-ʿAnkabut is a surah of fitna — of false shelters, of fragile structures inhabited for years in the belief that they are solid, until they prove to be nothing but a web.
-It is within this architecture that the most condensed form of Shuʿayb appears:
+Al-ʿAnkabut is a surah of fitna, of false shelters, of fragile structures inhabited for years in the belief that they are solid, until they prove to be nothing but a web.
+It is within this architecture that the most condensed form of Shuʿayb (peace be upon him) appears:

 ﴿يَا قَوْمِ اعْبُدُوا اللَّهَ وَارْجُوا الْيَوْمَ الْآخِرَ وَلَا تَعْثَوْا فِي الْأَرْضِ مُفْسِدِينَ﴾